frutose/reglin/README.md

 # Linear Regression
 Interative sketch that you can add points and it uses linear regression to fit a curve.
 I've used the least squares method.
+You can add points following the template: x,y